david-04/shortycut/src/docs/shortcut-syntax.md

 This allows the link to be opened by entering any one of them.
 Multiple keywords are concatenated with pipe symbols (`|`) between them.
 When using square brackets (`[` and `]`), blanks can be inserted for readability.
-Otherwise there must be no whitespace between the keywords and the pipe symbols (`|`):
+Otherwise, there must be no whitespace between the keywords and the pipe symbols (`|`):

 ```text
 s|sunnies     Sunglasses at eBay  https://www.ebay.com.au/sch/i.html?_nkw=sunglasses